 Ant communities play a key role in the natural regulation of agricultural pests, acting through collective behavior and non-linear feedback at the ecosystem level.
 In coffee agroecosystems, interactions between ant populations and the Coffee Berry Borer (CBB) provide a paradigmatic example of biologically mediated pest suppression driven by low-dimensional dynamics rather than large-scale...

-The oriental fruit fly, \textit{Bactrocera dorsalis}, is a major invasive pest and classified as a quarantine pest by the European Union.
+The oriental fruit fly, Bactrocera dorsalis, is a major invasive pest and classified as a quarantine pest by the European Union.
 First recorded in La Réunion in April 2017, it is now established and causes serious damage, particularly in mango orchards.
-Due to the high biodiversity of La Réunion, chemical control is highly restricted, so only non-chemical tools can be used, such as...
+Due to the high biodiversity of La Réunion, chemical control is highly restricted, so only non-chemical tools can be used, such as the Male...

 The feeding preferences of \textit{Diabrotica speciosa} (Coleoptera: Chrysomelidae) generate a parent-offspring conflict, as selecting the optimal host for offspring development can negatively affect adult survival and fecundity.
 Understanding this conflict is essential for developing effective pest-management strategies.
 We investigated the foraging behavior of \textit{D. speciosa} using an...